emomper23/PsychVR/README.md

 Development Instructions:

     Install Qt:
         Our Project uses Qt Creator 3.6.1 Based on Qt 5.6.0.
 Community (Opensource Version) it can be installed from   https://www.qt.io/download-open-source/

-    See http://doc.qt.io/qt-5/gettingstarted.html for help with installation or more detailed instructions.
+        For help with installation or more detailed instructions see http://doc.qt.io/qt-5/gettingstarted.html

     Install Unity: